Test Automation as a Service: The Complete Guide to TAaS

 3 - Test Automation as a Service

 Any testing expert will agree that the scope of potential uses of automation is vast.
-However, some types of testing activities are particularly well-suited for external AQA operations.
+However, in the experience of many organizations, it doesn’t always make sense to hire a professional TAaS vendor to handle 100% of the company’s automation needs.
 Here are the types of testing that automation as a service is best equipped to handle.

 User interface testing used to be mostly performed by manual testers and heavily relied on the human eye.
 However, software testing automation technology has come a long way, and now it’s not just possible to automate GUI testing, mimicking the way real users interact with software — it’s one of the commonly requested types of TAaS.